flowx-ai/docs-flowx/docs/platform-setup-guides/flowx-engine-setup-guide/old-access-roles.md

 ### Access to actions from process definitions

 Operation permissions can also be set on specific nodes in order to restrict the access to the actions defined on that node.
-This can be done in a similar way to setting operation permissions on process definitions.
+This can be done similarly to setting operation permissions on process definitions.
 The operation name to be used for nodes is `NODE_RUN`.

 As nodes also hold the definitions for the user interface, deciding which user role can see a certain UI template can also be done by using node permissions.
 The templates linked to a node can only be viewed by a user that has the `NODE_RUN` permission on that node, if the access on that node is restricted.